2006 Arizona Cardinals season: Week 10: vs. Dallas Cowboys

-at University of Phoenix Stadium, Glendale, Arizona

-Coming off their Bye Week, the Cardinals went home for a Week 10 fight with their former rival the Dallas Cowboys.
+Coming off their bye week, the Cardinals went home for a Week 10 fight with their former rival the Dallas Cowboys.
 In the first quarter, Arizona trailed early as kicker Mike Vanderjagt nailed a 28-yard field goal for the only score of the period.
-In the second quarter, the Cardinals' year-long struggles continued as QB Tony Romo completed a 30-yard TD pass to WR Patrick Crayton.
-The Cards responded with a 28-yard field goal by kicker Neil Rackers.
+In the second quarter, the Cardinals' year-long struggles continued as quarterback Tony Romo completed a 30-yard touchdown pass to wide receiver Patrick Crayton.
+The Cardinals responded with a 28-yard field goal by kicker Neil Rackers.
 Afterwards, Vanderjagt gave the Cowboys some breathing room with a 38-yard field goal as time ran out on the half.
-In the third quarter, things continued to get worse for Arizona as Romo completed a 51-yard TD pass to WR Terrell Owens for the only score of the period.
-In the fourth quarter, Dallas wrapped up the game with RB Marion Barber's 5-yard TD run.
-The Cardinals got a touchdown as QB Matt Leinart got a 3-yard TD run.
-However, the Cards dropped their eighth straight game and fell to 1–8.
+In the third quarter, things continued to get worse for Arizona as Romo completed a 51-yard touchdown pass to wide receiver Terrell Owens for the only score of the period.
+In the fourth quarter, Dallas wrapped up the game with running back Marion Barber's 5-yard touchdown run.
+The Cardinals got a touchdown as quarterback Matt Leinart got a 3-yard touchdown run.
+However, the Cardinals dropped their eighth straight game and fell to 1–8.

 Week 11: vs. Detroit Lions

-at University of Phoenix Stadium, Glendale, Arizona

 Trying to end their eight-game skid, the Cardinals stayed at home for a Week 11 fight with the Detroit Lions.
-After a scoreless first quarter, the Cards struck first in the second quarter with QB Matt Leinart completing a 2-yard TD pass to WR Bryant Johnson.
+After a scoreless first quarter, the Cardinals struck first in the second quarter with quarterback Matt Leinart completing a 2-yard touchdown pass to wide receiver Bryant Johnson.
 Afterwards, kicker Neil Rackers nailed a 36-yard field goal for Arizona.
 In the third quarter, Leinart scored on a 9-yard run to give the Cardinals a 17–0 lead.
 However, the Lions started to creep back into the game.
 It started with kicker Jason Hanson's 32-yard field goal.
-In the fourth quarter, Detroit started to threaten Arizona's lead as RB Arlen Harris got a 1-yard TD run.
+In the fourth quarter, Detroit started to threaten Arizona's lead as running back Arlen Harris got a 1-yard touchdown run.
 The Cardinals' defense held up for the win.
 Not only did the Cardinals improve to 2–8, but they also snapped their eight-game losing streak.